What is Matcha?

 In the weeks before harvesting, the tea leaves are covered in shade to increase the production of chlorophyll and amino acids, which gives matcha its signature green vibrancy and rich taste.
 This is different to regular green tea powder which has not been shade grown.

-After harvesting, the leaves are steamed and dried, before the stems and veins are removed from the leaves.
-The tea is then slowly ground into a fine powder to become matcha.
+After harvesting, the tea leaves are steamed and dried, before the stems and veins are removed from the leaves.
+The tea leaves are then slowly ground into a fine powder to become matcha.